TabbyML/tabby/README.md

 * **Model quantization**<br/>Support INT16 quantization on CPU and INT8 quantization (experimental) on CPU and GPU.
 * **Parallel translation**<br/>Translations can be run efficiently in parallel without duplicating the model data in memory.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
-* **Portable binary**<br/>The compilation does not require a target instruction set, the dispatch is done at runtime.
+* **Automatic instruction set dispatch**<br/>When using Intel MKL, the dispatch to the optimal instruction set is done at runtime.
-* **Ligthweight on disk**<br/>Models can be compressed below 100MB with minimal accuracy loss.
-A full featured GPU Docker image requires about 800MB.
+* **Ligthweight on disk**<br/>Models can be quantized below 100MB with minimal accuracy loss.
+A full featured Docker image supporting GPU and CPU requires less than 1GB.
 * **Easy to use translation APIs**<br/>The project exposes [translation APIs](#translating) in Python and C++ to cover most integration needs.

 Some of these features are difficult to achieve in standard deep learning frameworks and are the motivation for this project.